Have you ever wished that you could turn back the hands of time?

 Authors Note: In the X-rays taken above, a duplication of the patient’s “hard palate angle” seen in the first Post Correction was used as a base line.
 The author is aware that, though not “on level” as is the measuring convention, it was important to maintain the initial sloped palate angle in order to accurately compare subsequent X-rays as raising up the angle would induce an artifactual increase in curve.

 Bio: Doctor Christopher Chapman is a graduate of Palmer College of Chiropractic and is a Board Certified Chiropractic Physician.
 He practices exclusively the Atlas Orthogonal (AO) and NUCCA procedures in Provo, Utah using certified aligned X-ray equipment.
 He has published articles on the etiology of Atlas Subluxation, lectures nationally to a multidisciplinary audience of dentists, chiropractors and is pioneering orthogonal based spinal procedures in association with leading researchers in the field of Epigenetics.
-He is the Clinic Director for the Chapman Clinic for Spinal Epigenetics and currently instructs and mentors Associate Doctors interested in perfecting the clinical application of the Atlas Orthogonal procedure.
+He is the Clinic Director for the Chapman Clinic for Spinal and Craniofacial Epigenetics and currently instructs and mentors Associate Doctors interested in perfecting the clinical application of the Atlas Orthogonal procedure.
 NUCCA Spinal Centers is an authorized internship facility associated with Brigham Young University.
 Interns from this program have gone on to study chiropractic, hoping to eventually specialize in the Orthogonal based upper cervical techniques.
 Telephone consultations are available by calling 801.655.1801.